jaySiddhapura-eng/Angular-Testing/README.md

 ## Automated Testing

 1. Catching the defects before software release
-2. Identify the design mistakesjay
+2. Identify the design mistakes
 3. Helps in regression testing
 4. Acts as a documentation of app functionality
 5. Should not be used when " Limited time, limited budget, unsure product future"